timescale/promscale/docs/dataset.md

 ## Upgrading from startup.dataset.config

-In previous releases the dataset config was defined as a YAML string.
+The flag `startup.dataset.config` accepts the string representation of YAML.
 This was so that it could be used not only in the config file, but also as a command line flag or environment variable.

-In config file:
+In a config file:

 ```yaml
 startup.dataset.config: |